North Korea fires 200 rounds at sea border; South islanders take shelter | Law-Order

 North Korea fires 200 rounds at sea border; South islanders take shelter

-The North Korean artillery shells all landed on the northern side of the sea border, a South Korean military spokesman Lee Sung-joon said in a news briefing, adding that the South Korean military has been monitoring the North's moves along its shores with the cooperation of the U.S. military.
-South Korea's Defence Ministry said Marine brigades based on the Yeonpyeong and Baengnyeong islands fired at sea to the south of the NLL border demonstrating "overwhelming operational response."
-The South Korean drills involved mechanised artillery and tanks.
+The North Korean artillery shells all landed on the northern side of the sea border, Lee said, adding the South Korean military has been monitoring the North's moves along its shores with the cooperation of the U.S. military.
+He warned the South will take "corresponding measures" in response to the North's actions.

-DISPUTED WATERS China, which is North Korea's main political ally, urged restraint and called on the two sides to resume dialogue.
+DISPUTED WATERS South Korea's military told the village there was firing at sea by the South Korean military after "a situation" near the border, the official said.
+But it was not clear whether it was a drill or had some other cause.

-Yeonpyeong is home to just over 2,000 residents and troops stationed there, about 120 km (75 miles) west of Seoul and accessed by ferries that take more than 2-1/2 hours.
-Leif-Eric Easley, professor of international studies at Ewha University in Seoul, said it was not unusual for North Korea to fire artillery in the area during winter drills.
+Yeonpyeong is home to just over 2,000 residents and troops stationed there, about 120 km (75 miles) west of Seoul and accessed by ferries taking more than 2-and-a-half hours.
+Leif-Eric Easley, professor of international studies at Ewha University in Seoul, said it was not unusual for North Korea to fire artillery in the area as part of its winter drills.

 North Korea said at the time it was provoked into taking action by South Korean live-fire drills that dropped shells into its territorial waters.
 Drawn up at the end of the Korean War as an unofficial border, Pyongyang did not dispute the NLL until in the 1970s, when it began violating the line and arguing for a border further to the south.

-Residents of Baengnyeong island which lies far to the west of Yeonpyeong and also near the sea border, were also told to seek shelter on Friday.
+Residents of Baengnyeong island which lies far to the west of Yeonpyeong and also near the sea border, were also told to seek shelter, a village official there said.
 Its population is about 4,900.
 North Korea has warned in recent days that the situation on the Korean peninsula is spiralling towards war because of dangerous moves by the U.S. and South Korean militaries.

 Both Koreas have vowed crushing military responses if attacked.
 In November, the North declared an agreement signed in 2018 aimed at de-escalating tension and preventing accidental outbreak of fighting was no longer valid, after the South said it would resume drills near the border.